Related ToolsLookerTableauPower BiDomoQlik Sense

 Start with Budget Reality

-If you’re a team of 20 with $20,000/year to spend on BI, Looker and Domo are off the table.
-Power BI at $10-24/user/month becomes the obvious choice.
-Be honest about your budget before falling in love with enterprise features.
+If you are a team of 20 with $20,000/year to spend, Looker and Domo are off the table - Power BI at $10-$24/user/month is the obvious choice.
+Be honest about budget before falling in love with enterprise features.

 Consider Your Data Team Size

-Domo wins on breadth of connectors.
-Power BI wins if you’re Microsoft-heavy.
-Looker works best with data warehouses (BigQuery, Snowflake, Redshift) rather than direct SaaS connections.
+Domo wins on connector breadth, Power BI wins for Microsoft-heavy stacks, and Looker works best with warehouses (BigQuery, Snowflake, Redshift) rather than direct SaaS connections.
+Tableau wins for complex custom visualizations; Power BI and Domo handle standard charts at lower cost; Looker’s white-label embedding suits customer-facing analytics.

 Test Drive with Real Data